-Many of the mitigations described above help to avoid or reduce potential effects on other marine operators, installations or artefacts.
+Many of the mitigations described above help to avoid or reduce potential effects on other marine operators, installations or artifacts.
 These and other measures are listed in Table 5-10 as they apply to other marine uses.

-Applicability

-Mitigation Measures Seismic and Seabed Surveys Drilling / Well Abandonment Vessel / Helicopter Traffic Accidental Spills

-Planning oil and gas activities to avoid known • •

-activity areas to the extent possible. • • •

-Timely issuance of NAVWARNs and • • • •
+Applicability Mitigation Measures Seismic and Seabed Surveys Drilling / Well Abandonment Vessel / Helicopter Traffic Accidental Spills Planning oil and gas activities to avoid known activity areas to the extent possible. • • • Timely issuance of NAVWARNs and NOTMARs and other notifications / direct • • • •

-NOTMARs and other notifications / direct

-communications about planned activities and

-unplanned incidents.

-Project ships monitoring and communicating • • • •

-with other vessels in any area of operations

-(radar, AIS, direct at-sea radio

-communications).

-Use of a scout or guard boat for seismic •

-surveys allows advance observation and at-

-sea communications with other operations in

-the area.

-Project vessels following established shipping •